chili-chips-ba/openeye-CamSI/README.md

 # openEye-CamSI (Phase1)
 <img src="https://github.com/chili-chips-ba/openeye/assets/67533663/07cb0f47-c9c7-483e-a028-0066342f5023" width="250">

-## *Objective I - Upgrade Performance and Functionality*
+## *Objective I - Upgrade Cam Performance and Functionality*
-The goals of this development are to deliver camera video pipeline for three popular hi-rez imaging sensors:
+The goals of this development are to deliver complete camera video pipeline for three popular hi-rez imaging sensors:
  - `2-lane RPiV2.1`, based on Sony IMX219, in `1280x720P@60Hz` RGB888 - `HD`
  - `4-lane OneInchEye`, based on Sony IMX283, in `1920x1080P@30Hz` RGB888 - `FHD`
  - `2-lane OV2740`, in a TBD "Webcam" setup for Lukas Henkel's [openLaptop](https://resources.altium.com/p/open-source-laptop-part-one) project

-The intent is to do it with mature and affordable <b>Artix7 FPGA</b>, by using its <b>IBUFDS, IDELAY, ISERDES</b> primitives for the camera front-end.
+The intent is to do it in mature and affordable <b>Artix7 FPGA</b>, by using its <b>IBUFDS, IDELAY, ISERDES</b> primitives for the camera front-end.
 These primitives are available in all IOBs, hence ubiquitous, relatively easy to work with, and already supported by opensource PNR tool for Xilinx Series7.
 This also allows future reduction of the total solution cost by migrating to [Spartan7](https://www.xilinx.com/video/fpga/spartan-7-technical-overview.html?_ga=2.252819658.271111311.1715447274-1421952438.1715447272), which does not have GTP transceivers (aka "true SerDes").

 >To be clear -- We don't plan on using any of the 3rd party D-PHY front-end silicon devices specified in [XAPP894](https://github.com/chili-chips-ba/openeye-CamSI/blob/main/0.doc/Xilinx/MIPI/xapp894-d-phy-solutions.pdf).
 Moreover, we don't even use the passive signal conditioning networks that Xilinx is recommending.
 Instead, our objective is to achieve robust *Signal Integrity* (SI) and flawless HD/FHD video flow by pulling-in only on-chip resources.

 This brings about multiple challenges.
-Compared to [StereoNinja's](https://github.com/StereoNinja/StereoNinjaFPGA) original work, which was for LatticeSemi ECP5 FPGA, our target device does not have the built-in D-PHY receiver *(no wonder why Artix7 costs less* :innocent:*)*.
+Compared to [StereoNinja's](https://github.com/StereoNinja/StereoNinjaFPGA) original work, which was for LatticeSemi ECP5 FPGA, our target device does not come with D-PHY receiver circuit *(no wonder why Artix7 costs less* :innocent:*)*.

 On top of it, we are doing it on meager internal-to-FPGA BRAM budget, without expending much storage.
 In other words, PSRAM, SDRAM, DDR or similar external chips are NOT called to rescue.
 That's a major upgrade to StereoNinja's design, who realized end-to-end, camera-to-monitor streaming only for the 640x480 VGA, and only in Grayscale, far below our vibrant RG888 color palette of HD and FHD quality.

 >This design is simpler and more affordable, hence uniquely appealing to the makers.
 It also paves a path to a cost-efficient openLaptop camera subsystem.

-It is indeed in line with NLnet's objective for this project to bring StereoNinja's pioneering work to an order of magnitude higher performance and functionality level.
+It is indeed NLnet's objective for this project to bring StereoNinja's pioneering work to an order of magnitude higher performance and functionality level.

 On the video feed sink side, we plan to showcase real-time streaming to:
  - **HDMI** monitor
  - **1Gbps Ethernet**, using UDP packets, rendered on a PC with [VLC Player](https://www.videolan.org)

 The follow on "Webcam" project (aka Phase2) is to add **UVC** (USB2.0 Video Class) to this list.
-In prep for this future work, we plan to develop the following critical building blocks:
+In prep for this future work, we plan to develop these add-on functions:
  - `Image Signal Processing (ISP) 4 Webcam` - White Balance, Color Correction, Gamma Correction
- - `Video Compression 4 Webcam` - JPEG *(not needed for 1Gbps Ethernet, but compression is a must-have for the 1024P@30Hz over USB2)*
+ - `Video Compression 4 Webcam` - JPEG *(not needed for 1GE.
+But, compression is a must-have for the 1024P@30Hz over USB2)*

-While our design is pushing Artix7 to its limit, it's this very silicon limit that stands in the way of getting more from the given imaging sensors.
-Indeed, even StereoNinja's faster LatticeSemi FPGA cannot generate HDMI at 1920x1080@60Hz.
+While our design is pushing Artix7 to its limits, it's these very silicon limits that stand in the way of getting more from the given imaging sensors.
+Recall that even StereoNinja's generally faster and better LatticeSemi FPGA cannot generate HDMI at 1920x1080@60Hz.

 Using Vivado tool chain, we were able to bring this design to the point where the only factor preventing further resolution increase became the *Max Specified Toggle Rate* that's realistically possible with Artix7 I/O structures and clock distribution networks.